8 Italian Question Words You Need to Know [with Examples and Audio]

 Note that this rule does not apply to the phrase “Quanto costa?” as quanto becomes an adverb when placed next to a verb.

-These may seem like a lot, but with some review and practice, you’ll be asking questions in Italian like a pro in no time at all.
+With some review and practice, you’ll be asking questions in Italian like a pro in no time at all!

 So what are you waiting for?
 Brush up on your Italian interrogatives, then get out there are start asking some questions!